 3. Indigo Landing Shawlette

-You’ll only need two hanks of yarn to stitch this pretty shawlette.
+This pretty shawlette (designed by Tanis Gray, Craftsy instructor of Fair Isle Knit Mitts and other classes) comes together with only two hanks of yarn, so you can stitch it in a weekend if you’re feeling ambitious.
 There are plenty of ways to change up the colors in this pattern; try a solid color with a contrast border, or try making the stripes wider by increasing the number of rows between color changes.

 4. June Bunnies Shawl

 Pro tip: Think of the pattern as a guideline, because this shawl is totally customizable.
 You can keep it simple with a solid or use variegated yarn for easy self-striping, work it up in fingering weight yarn or increase the weight for a larger size, or add more (or fewer) lace repeats.

 5. Delovely Shawlette

 This pretty shawlette mixes simple garter stitch with a delicate Shetland lace edging.
 Bonus: it’s totally reversible!

 This triangular shawl is worked from the top down.
 The secret to the beautiful is all in the yarn overs and decreases, which can be repeated as many times as you’d like.